FaberSanZ/Vultaik-old/README.md

 ## Low-level rendering backend
 The rendering backend focuses entirely on Vulkan and HLSL, however, the API greatly simplifies the more painful points of writing straight Vulkan.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/FaberSanZ/Vultaik/blob/master/LICENSE)
+The code is licensed under MIT.
+Feel free to use it for whatever purpose.